dart-lang/language/working/2364 - primary constructors/feature-specification.md

   Point(this.x, this.y);
 }

-// Using a primary constructor. class Point(int x, int y);
+// Using a primary header constructor. class Point(int x, int y);

+// Using a primary body constructor. class Point {
+  this(int x, int y);
+}
 ```

 These examples will serve as an illustration of the proposed syntax, but